lmc-eu/spirit-design-system/packages/web/CONTRIBUTING.md

 ### Sass Implementation

-When contributing to Spirit Sass styles, always link Spirit design tokens via the [`@tokens` API][tokens-api] with
+When contributing to Spirit Sass styles, always [link Spirit design tokens][design-tokens-in-sass] with a [configured load path][design-tokens-in-sass].
-[configured load path][configuring-load-path].
 This is crucial for the [rebranding][rebranding] functionality of Spirit.

 From the implementation point of view, design tokens are Sass variables